rodjek/rspec-puppet/README.md

 > need to pin rspec itself to `~> 3.1.0`, as later rspec versions do not work
 > on old rubies anymore.

+## Starting out with a new module

+When you start out on a new module, run `rspec-puppet-init` to create the necessary files to configure rspec-puppet for your module's tests.

 ## Naming conventions

 For clarity and consistency, I recommend that you use the following directory